shivag2503/icos_project1/README.md

 # icos_project1
-sdlp

 SALES DATA LOGIN AND PERFORMANCE:
-The main objective of ìSALES DATA LOGIN AND PERFORMANCEî is to provide a facility to login and generate the performance report of sales data per product and per team.
+The main objective of ‚ÄúSALES DATA LOGIN AND PERFORMANCE‚Äù is to provide a facility to login and generate the performance report of sales data per product and per team.

 In this members sell their product and submit their sales product data report to team leader and admin.
 Then admin analysis the data and generate the report.

 IDEA:
-For this we will provide different login IDís to sales person, team leader and super admin for performing different functionalities.
+For this we will provide different login ID‚Äôs to sales person, team leader and super admin for performing different functionalities.

 Role of Sales Person:
 1. Login using the details given by institution.